 T Levels are new courses which you can study following your GCSEs.
-They are designed to provide you with the knowledge and experience needed to open doors to skilled employment, further study or a higher apprenticeship.
-To help T Level learners get into higher education, UCAS tariff points will be allocated to each T Level qualification, and these will be accepted by universities for entry on to Level 4 and 5 programmes.
+They are designed to provide you with the knowledge and experience needed to open doors to skilled employment, further study or a Higher Apprenticeship.

 How are T Levels different?

 T Levels have been developed in collaboration with employers and businesses so that the content is relevant to industry and prepares you to start your career once you complete your qualification.